 A full range of accessories is available to add to the comfort or practicality of using your VIKINGTM dry suit.
 Below is a selection.
-For details, please refer to the VIKINGTM price list and/ or website https://protective.ansell.com.
+For details, please refer to the VIKINGTM price list and/ or www.ansell.com.

 17.5.1 VIKINGTM Quick Neck System